PittNAIL/pittnail.github.io/content/_index.md

 <!-- Intro {{{ -->

-PittNAIL's research focus centers on clinical natural language processing (NLP), artificial intelligence (AI), machine learning (ML), and deep learning (DL) methodologies and applications in healthcare.
+PittNAIL's research focus centers on clinical Natural Language Processing (NLP), Artificial Intelligence (AI), Machine Learning (ML), and Deep Learning (DL) methodologies and applications in healthcare.
 Our research goal is to leverage different dimensions of data (electronic health records, biomedical literature, health education materials, etc) and data-driven computational approaches (NLP/AI/ML/DL) to meet the needs of clinicians, researchers, patients, and customers.